GO Annotation File (GAF) 2.2

 The DB Object Symbol field should be a symbol that means something to a biologist wherever possible (a gene symbol, for example).
 It is not an ID or an accession number (DB object ID [column 2] provides the unique identifier), although IDs can be used as a DB Object Symbol if there is no more biologically meaningful symbol available (e.g., when an unnamed gene is annotated).

-Qualifier (column 4)
+Relation (column 4)

+Also referred to as Qualifier column.
 This column is populated with relations from the Relation Ontology that describe how a gene product relates to the GO term with which it is associated.
 Negation is represented by prepending “NOT” to a relation with a pipe.

 This field is mandatory in GAF 2.2; cardinality 1 or 2; for cardinality 2 use a pipe to separate the "NOT" from the relation (e.g. "NOT|contributes_to").